David Renwick: 2000s

 Another comedy-drama Renwick has penned, Love Soup, starring Tamsin Greig and Michael Landes, premiered on BBC One on 27 September 2005.
 Renwick, and his former writing partner Marshall, had cameo roles in an episode of the series as members of a television sitcom scriptwriting team.

-On 3 December 2007 BBC Four broadcast David Renwick Night, a themed evening of programmes written by or about the author.
+On 3 December 2007, BBC Four broadcast David Renwick Night, a themed evening of programmes written by or about the screenwriter.

 In 2008, Renwick directed for the first time as he brought back the series Jonathan Creek after a five year hiatus.
 The episode, The Grinning Man, was almost two hours long and was broadcast on New Year's Day 2009.

-He was awarded the Writers Guild Ronnie Barker Award at the British Comedy Awards 2008.
+Renwick was awarded the Writers Guild Ronnie Barker Award at the British Comedy Awards 2008.

 2010s

-In 2010 Renwick directed a further episode of his series Jonathan Creek, with the 94-minute long instalment The Judas Tree being broadcast on Easter Sunday.
+In 2010, Renwick directed a further episode of his series Jonathan Creek, with the 94-minute long instalment The Judas Tree being broadcast on Easter Sunday.

-In 2012, he developed a series called Ergo for ITV, which was to star Robert Webb as a man living with his stepmother following the death of his father.
+In 2012, Renwick developed a series called Ergo for ITV, which was to star Robert Webb as a man living with his stepmother following the death of his father.
 "It was a domestic comedy, my attempt to do something like One Foot in the Grave in the country really," said Renwick.
 However, Renwick and ITV encountered creative differences and the project was not produced.

 Renwick wrote a further five episodes of Jonathan Creek, the last of which to date was broadcast in December 2016.
-As of 2020, thirty-two episodes have been produced across five short-run series and six specials.
+As of 2026, thirty-two episodes have been produced across five short-run series and six specials.
 The slow rate of production is partly due to Renwick's writing of the episodes, which he describes as being a painstaking process in which the intricacies of the plots take several months to work out.
 It is not known whether the series will return.

-In 2016 Renwick wrote the four-part radio miniseries Desolation Jests.
+In 2016, Renwick wrote the four-part radio miniseries Desolation Jests.
 The show, starring David Jason, John Bird, Jan Ravens and Rory Bremner, was broadcast on BBC Radio 4 from 13 December 2016 until 3 January 2017.
 The miniseries was repeated on BBC Radio 4 Extra in 2022.

+Personal life

+In 1994, Renwick married Eleanor Hogarth in Luton.
+The couple reside between Pavenham and Stevington in northern Bedfordshire.

 Books

 Renwick is also an author, having written the novels One Foot in the Grave (1992) and One Foot in the Grave and Counting (2021) – both featuring original plots, as well as ones reworked from the television series.

+In June 2026, a Jonathan Creek play script entitled The Fantom of the Acropolis, which Renwick wrote a few years previously but was never produced, was published by Idiot Box Books.